Avant-Garde-Haus/icloud-zoho-contact-sync-shortcut/README.md

 Create a new Worker named something like icloud-zoho-sync

-Paste in the contents of worker.js from this repo (the security-hardened version)
+Paste in the contents of worker.js from this repo AKA GitHub CloudFlare worker json provided as a downloadable file, copy and paste the whole thing.

 Click Settings → Variables and add these Environment Variables: